AyeAreEm/Tree-View/README.md

 ## Todos
 - ✅ Don't display big folders such as node_modules and .git
 - ✅ Add refresh button
-- Add settings section with customisation (i.e. change background, specific folder's to ignore, etc)
+- 👷‍♂️ Add settings section with customisation (i.e. change background, specific folder's to ignore, etc)
-- Add website / cloud verison so that files are accessible everywhere [note: this will preferably not use an account system but something still as secure hopefully]
 - Don't display dot files such as .DS_Store and .gitignore? (maybe)

 ---